SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsection{Overview}

-The overview of PillarAcc architecture is shown in Figure~\ref{fig:arch_overview}.
-The rule generation unit (RGU) takes the coordinate information of active pillars in the compressed-pillar-row (CPR) format to efficiently produce the input-output index mapping called ``rule" for associated sparse pillar convolution.
-Using the rule information, the gather-scatter unit (GSU) fetches active input pillars to the global buffer and scatter-out partial sums in the output buffer at the corresponding addresses calculated by this unit so that the sparse pillar convolution can be handled like a simple matrix multiplication via the matrix unit (MXU).
-In addition, GSU is equipped with a special function unit (SFU) to accumulate partial-sums and prune pillars for on-the-fly sparsification.
-We discussed each component in detail in the following sections.
+The overview of \arch architecture is shown in Fig.~\ref{fig:arch_overview}.
+The Rule Generation Unit (RGU) uses the coordinate data of active pillars, formatted as compressed-pillar-row (CPR), to efficiently create an input-output index mapping, referred to as a ``rule", for the corresponding sparse pillar convolution.
+Leveraging this explicit mapping information, the Gather-Scatter Unit (GSU) can retrieve \textit{only} active input pillars to the global buffer and place partial-sums in the output buffer at the respective addresses calculated by this unit, enabling sparse pillar convolution to be managed like simple matrix multiplication via the Matrix Unit (MXU).
+Furthermore, the GSU includes a Special Function Unit (SFU) to accumulate partial-sums and prune pillars for on-the-fly sparsification.

+\arch distinguishes itself from SpConv2D-Acc with key architectural differences.
+Unlike SpConv2D-Acc, \arch processes sparse convolution in a \textit{weight-stationary} manner, enabling the complete channel elements of an active pillar to be fetched together across rows, thus \textit{avoiding underutilization}.
+Furthermore, a vector of partial-sums across the output channel produced by the MXU corresponds to a \textit{single} pillar coordinate and can be updated into the single-bank output buffer \textit{without conflict}.
+This seamless mapping of vector sparsity into a 2D systolic array is possible thanks to RGU's explicit coordinate mapping of (I-W-O) and the GSU's efficient management of sparse data.
+Subsequent sections detail how the RGU and GSU provide effective support for a variety of sparse convolutions.